mykhailokrachun/sls-academy-2/04_telegram_bot_weather_forecast/README.md

-# CLI: Telegram Console Sender
+# CLI: Telegram Bot Weather Forecast

 Project showcases Telegram bot that will give the user the weather forecast for a particular city.